j-2k/j-2k2023/README.md

 2. Front-End Web Development.
 3. C++.

 - 📫 Need to reach me?
-My Email is jumaadbusiness@gmail.com | Informal/Casual requests can be done on discord tex2d#2790
+My Email is jumaadbusiness@gmail.com
+- 💬 Informal / Casual talk can be on discord, will make a new dev acc since my old ones are too cluttered.
 - ⚡ Fun fact: I have over 10,000+ hours in-game time in many different games across my lifetime & played competitively in some of them.

 ![](https://komarev.com/ghpvc/?username=j-2k&color=22ff22&style=flat&label=Views)